ChrstianH/Project_TokTok/README.md

 **Network:** Follow other users to see their posts in your feed and see who you follow and who follows you.

-**Mobile-First:** TokTok is optimized for use on mobile devices and offers a seamless experience on smartphones and tablets.
+**Mobile-First:** TokTok is optimized for use on mobile devices and offers a seamless experience on smartphones.

 ## Technologies